Guidebolt/knowledge/docs/system/principles.md

 ## Power of Two

-Two is reliable:
+Two is reliable.

+The value of using two.

-* When the first fails, the second succeeds while the first is recovered, repaired, or replaced.
+* When the first fails, the second continues to function while the problem with the first is detected and resolved.
-* When the first exceeds capacity, the second adds immediate capacity while extra capacity is prepared as necessary.
+* When the first exceeds capacity, the second adds immediate capacity while extra capacity is prepared for the future as necessary.

+The value of using one, storing one.

+* When the first fails to a short-term event that affects all in use, the second provides recovery with low downtime.

 ## Power of Three